Skip to content

 In the definition of a calculated element “on-read”, you can use almost all expressions that are allowed in queries.
 Some restrictions apply:

-A calculated element can be used in every location where an expression can occur, with these exceptions:
+A calculated element can be used in every location where an expression can occur.
+A calculated element can't be used in the following cases:

 On-write